SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/create.md

 2. Click the **Task** button and select **Create a new dashboard**.

 3. In the **Create a new dashboard** dialog, enter the name of the dashboard in the **Name** field.
-This will be the name of the dashboard tab.
+This becomes the name of the dashboard tab.

 4. Enter a description of the dashboard in the **Description** field.
 The description is displayed at the top of the dashboard.